 After visiting several parts of the city, I reckon for first-timers this district is great for accommodation, as well as the hotels around Andrassy Road.
 This is a trendy road full of shops and restaurants close to other landmarks and also very well served by public transport.

 Due to the high prices and large crowds every day, I probably wouldn’t recommend staying in Buda Castle Hill, but thankfully, there are so many hotels in Budapest that you can really find one that suits your travel and budget needs.

 How to reach Budapest from the Liszt Ferenc International Airport

-There are several ways to reach Budapest city centre from Liszt Ferenc International Airport.
+There are several ways to reach Budapest city center from Liszt Ferenc International Airport.
 If you have the Budapest Card 72h (more info below), you can take the bus 200E from the airport to Nagyvarad tér metro station along the blue line and that’s included in the card.
 The 200E leaves the airport roughly every 10 minutes.
 If you are still in the 72 hours of validity, you can also use it

 With the Budapest Card 72h Plus, it’s included the transfer with the shuttle bus miniBUD.
 While with Budapest Card 72h the miniBUDis 15% off.